thateills/fun-projects/README.md

 fun-projects
 ============

+Hi!
+I'm Thatcher.
-Storage for misc. random projects, practice, etc.
+This is storage for misc. projects, practice etc.